mikeycodingstuff/pokecli/README.md

 # pokemon-cli

-A WIP command line tool that shows pokemon info by consuming the pokemon API (found at https://pokeapi.co/)
+A WIP command line tool built using Node.js that shows pokemon info by consuming the pokemon API (found at https://pokeapi.co/)

 ## Setup